 Chicago Tribune.
 January 27, 1929

-Foundations are now being Installed for the corporation for Montgomery Ward & Co. at the southwest corner of Chicago Avenue and Larrabee street.
-This structure will occupy a site which was purchased by the late A. Montgomery Ward at the time he bought the land for Ward’s present huge building, just across the street.
+Foundations are now being Installed for the corporation for Montgomery Ward & Co. at the southwest corner of Chicago Avenue and Larrabee Street.
+This structure will occupy a site that was purchased by the late A. Montgomery Ward at the time bought the land for Ward’s present huge building, just across the street.

-Designed by the construction department of the mail order firm, under lie direction of W. H. McCaully, chief engineer, the. new building will be of modernistic architecture.
+Designed by the construction department of the mail-order firm, the underlying direction of W. H. McCaully, chief engineer, the new building will be of modernistic architecture.
 At one corner there will be a tower surmounted by a figure reminiscent of the statue atop the Tower building at Michigan and Madison, Ward’s home.

 The building is to be of reinforced concrete construction.
 Financing is being accomplished by a $2.000,000 bond Issue recently announced by Lawrence Stern & Co. and the First Trust and Savings bank.
 Winston & Co. were the real estate brokers In arranging the enterprise.
 The Wells Brothers Construction company has the contract.

 The Catalog House was designated a Chicago Landmark on May 17, 2000.
 In later years, Montgomery Ward and Company added several warehouses and parking structures, followed by a 26-story office building in 1972.